Austin Riley Player Props: Braves vs. Marlins

 Austin Riley At The Plate

-- Riley is batting .241 with four doubles, five home runs and 16 walks.
+- Riley is batting .239 with four doubles, six home runs and 16 walks.

-- In 70.0% of his games this season (21 of 30), Riley has picked up at least one hit, and in five of those games (16.7%) he recorded more than one.
+- Riley has picked up a hit in 71.0% of his 31 games this season, with at least two hits in 16.1% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.